write a letter on your computer.

 So you may need to press Enter/Return to start a new paragraph.

-Then right click on the page, and left click on PASTE.
+Then right-click on the page, and left-click on PASTE.

-How to copy & paste text.
+copy and paste the text.

 Now we've got most of the components of the letter in place.